CO-AGE Issues for the 2023 Legislative Session

 Home and Community Based Services provide support for older Georgians to remain at home as long as possible by providing home modifications, personal assistance, meals, transportation, and other services.
 These services cost far less than staying at a nursing home and can help seniors stay independent longer.
 For the 2023 legislative session, CO-AGE is requesting $10 Million in funding for HCBS.

-Allow Medicaid in Assisted Living Communities
+Improvements to Assisted Living Communities

 While Assisted Living Communities (ALCs) and large Personal Care Homes (PCHs) provide alternatives to nursing homes, many Georgians cannot afford private pay assisted living communities or large personal care homes.